 There are a few things you can do if your bath bombs are not working.

 First if they are erupting prematurely or puffing up while setting, it is because of too much moisture.
 If you live in a high humidity climate this may be the cause of your issues.
 Try to pick a day with less humidity for your bath bomb making.
 Then store them in an air tight container in a place away from humidity as much as possible (ie. not in the bathroom).
 You can also reduce the amount of water you are using in the recipe.

 If your bath bombs are too crumbly you have the opposite problem.
 Your mixture is too dry.
-Try adding a little extra water while making them to address this problem.
+Try adding a little extra oil while making them to address this problem.